rulewis/journey-optimizer.en/help/using/push-configuration.md

 1. In the **[!UICONTROL Event ID type]** field, select **[!UICONTROL Rule Based]**.

-1. In the **[!UICONTROL Parameters]**, select your previously created XDM event.
+1. In the **[!UICONTROL Parameters]**, select your previously created schema.

     ![](assets/test_push_7.png)

 1. Click **[!UICONTROL Edit]** in the **[!UICONTROL Event ID condition]** field.

-1. Drag and your previously added field group to define the condition that will be used by the system to identify the events that will trigger your journey.
+1. Drag and drop your previously added field group to define the condition that will be used by the system to identify the events that will trigger your journey.

     ![](assets/test_push_8.png)